VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 ### Debug

-Use the **Debug** build configuration if you plan either to deploy your application locally to the Windows Azure compute emulator or run the application locally and stand-alone without using the Windows Azure compute emulator.
+Use the **Debug** build configuration if you plan either to deploy your application locally to the Windows Azure compute emulator or to run the application locally and stand-alone without using the Windows Azure compute emulator.